Hydrafox/JarTuto/README.md

 ### - JarTuto_APL.xml

-Create your xml file, in the same directory as our build.cs, with these initial parameters.
+Create your xml file, in the same directory as our *build.cs*, with these initial parameters.
 I kept the camera access and differents imports to help you to know where and how to place your component access.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>